 Milwaukee Bucks executive Alex Lasry announces Senate run

+Johnson, 65, in 2016 pledged not to seek a third term, but backed off three years later, saying he wanted to see how the 2020 election turned out.
+He also has said he’s considering running for governor in 2022.

+Johnson voted against convicting Trump in both of his impeachment trials and this week made the rounds on conservative talk radio saying he did not consider the U.S. Capitol riot last month to be an armed insurrection.

+Lasry joins Democratic Outagamie County Executive Tom Nelson as the only two announced candidates in the race.

-Lasry made the announcement with a YouTube video, saying “we need a new way of thinking and a new perspective.”
-His launch video included endorsements from several prominent Milwaukee politicians, including Milwaukee County Executive David Crowley and Milwaukee Common Council President Cavalier Johnson.
+Lasry launched his campaign with a YouTube video that included endorsements from several prominent Milwaukee politicians, including Milwaukee County Executive David Crowley and Milwaukee Common Council President Cavalier Johnson.
+Lasry, who has never run for public office, touted his participation in racial justice protests, his support for unions and paying a living wage, and his work as host committee chair to bring the 2020 Democratic National Convention to Milwaukee.

-Lasry joins Outagamie County Executive Tom Nelson, also a Democrat, as the only two announced candidates in the race.
-Johnson has not said yet whether he will seek a third term.
+Lasry is a senior vice president of the Bucks and was an aide in Barack Obama’s White House.

 This story has been corrected by removing a reference to Alex Lasry being a hedge fund manager.